t-tests for a single sample (Lab 5)

 Under Hypothesis, put our guess at the population mean (\(\mu=14\)) into the “Test Value” box.

-2. Lastly, under Additional Statistics (still in the t-test pane), click on “Mean difference” and “Confidence Interval”.
+Lastly, under Additional Statistics (still in the t-test pane), click on “Mean difference” and “Confidence Interval”.
 You’ll see two new columns pop up to the right of your t-test results.
 What might those be?
 What’s the confidence interval showing?

 The mean difference is our sample mean MINUS the “population mean” that we gave it (14).
 The confidence interval is showing that there’s a huge variety there.
-It’s possible the real confidence interval is as high as the bigger number—which would be a pretty large difference!—but it’s also possible it’s negative.
+It’s possible the real confidence interval is as high as the bigger number—which would be a relatively large difference!—but it’s also possible it’s negative.
 If the confidence interval overlaps with 0, that is a good sign that the test wouldn’t be statistically significant.

 Great!
 You now know how to run a one-sample t-test in Jamovi.

-Try one out on your own
+Try on your own

-Can you tell me if our sample has a different number of covidtimes (i.e., how many times they reported having had covid) compared to a population mean of 0.3?
+Can you tell me if our sample has a different number of covidtimes (i.e., how many times they reported having had covid) compared to a population mean of 1?
 (That seems low because it is, but bear with me on trying it.)

 Reuse